google/netstack/CONTRIBUTING.md

 Want to contribute?
 Great!
 First, read this page.

 ### Before you contribute
+First, contact us!
+Tell us what you are working on, we will figure out how to set up a contribution system.

 Before we can use your code, you must sign the
 [Google Individual Contributor License Agreement] (https://cla.developers.google.com/about/google-individual)